Emmogay/Emmogay/README.md

 - 👋 Hi, I’m @Emmogay
-- 👀 I’m interested in Mans Dicks
+- 👀 I’m interested in Mans
-- 🌱 I’m currently learning
+- i'm a gay
+- maybe i'm a boy

 <!---